CoreyPhillipsOfficial/e-commerce-site/README.md

 2. Navigate to the project directory in your terminal.
 3. Install dependencies by running `npm install`.
 4. Set up your MongoDB database.
 Replace the MongoDB connection string in `app.js` with your database connection string.
-5. Start the server by running `npm start`.
+5. Start the server and frontend by running `npm run dev`.
 6. The server will be running on `http://localhost:4000`.

 ## Usage
-1. Visit `http://localhost:4000` to access the website.
+1. Visit `http://localhost:3000` to access the website.
 2. Browse through different categories and add items to your cart.
 3. Create a user account or log in with existing credentials.
 4. Access the admin panel by navigating to the admin page.